 In Scotland, it is the law for landlords to regularly undertake EICR tests on their property.
 This is because of the importance of guaranteeing the safety of their tenants from electrical accidents.
 While it’s not yet the law in the UK, many landlords are bound by legal requirements in their contracts.
 Many of them state that they are responsible for electrical safety on their premises.

 When it comes to the condition of electrical equipment, it’s better to be safe and eliminate all risks.
-When performed by a qualified engineer, the EICR test is so extensive and meticulous that you can have peace of mind about the safety of electronics in your property.
+When performed by a qualified electrician, the EICR test is so extensive and meticulous that you can have peace of mind about the safety of electrical wiring in your property.

 Here at PSS Installations, we are NICEIC approved contractors.
 This means we are experienced and qualified engineers well-practised in undertaking EICR tests on all kinds of establishments.
 To get a quote for your property, feel free to contact us and speak to a member of our team.